cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 }
 ```

-for `proto/leaderboard/board.proto`.

-You want to store a win, a loss, or a draw if a game ends.
+You want to store a win, a loss, or a draw when a game ends.
 Therefore, you should create some helper functions first.
-Create a `x/checkers/keeper/player_info_handler.go` file with the following code:
+Create an `x/checkers/keeper/player_info_handler.go` file with the following code:

 ```golang
 package keeper